JoaoBrasOliveira/chessbot/README.md

 ## Dataset Description

-**Source:** The shared dataset used 'Magnus Carlsen Complete Chess Games 2001-2022' from Kaggle as source.
+**Source:** The dataset used was'Magnus Carlsen Complete Chess Games 2001-2022' from Kaggle as source.
 This dataset, is public, and is available at the following link: [https://www.kaggle.com/datasets/zq1200/magnus-carlsen-complete-chess-games-20012022].
 You can obtain the transformed version from the gzip-compressed CSV files within the repository.

 <!---
 [data folder here](./data).